 The following year brought even more material, with Arthur releasing no less than four EPs during the first seven months of the year (Could We Survive, Crazy Rain, Vagabond Skies, Foreign Girls) and a full album, Temporary People, in September.
 In February 2010, Arthur teamed up with Dhani Harrison and Ben Harper to form Fistful of Mercy, a folk-rock trio whose debut album, As I Call You Down, was released later that year.
 The band toured off and on during 2010 and continued playing sporadic shows in 2011, but that didn't stop Arthur from furthering his solo career with The Graduation Ceremony, which appeared in May 2011.
 Early the following year, he self-released his next solo work, the double album Redemption City, as a digital download (the LP issue followed later that year).
 Ever ambitious -- as well as prolific -- Arthur focused on completing a confessional concept record he had envisioned over a decade earlier -- some of its songs had been in his live show that long.
 Without a label, he reached out to fans on the Pledge Music crowd-funding site and realized 170-percent of his goal.
-The end result was his "psychedelic soul" record, The Ballad of Boogie Christ.
-It was released in June of 2013. ~ MacKenzie Wilson, Rovi
+The end result was his "psychedelic soul" record, The Ballad of Boogie Christ which was released in June of 2013.
+The following year, Arthur released an all-acoustic tribute album of Lou Reed songs titled Lou. ~ MacKenzie Wilson, Rovi